Why Refer Your Eye Care Patients to Us?

 Hence the name keratoconus, from the Greek word ‘kerato’ (cornea) and ‘conus’ (cone-shaped).

 Because those with keratoconus have irregular, cone-shaped corneas, glasses cannot conform to the shape of the eyes and thus cannot adequately correct the patients’ vision.
 The best solution, therefore, is scleral contact lenses, since they sit on the sclera without touching the cornea and deliver maximal clarity while being perfectly comfortable in most cases.

 Custom designed scleral lenses help patients with corneal irregularities achieve dramatic improvements in visual acuity and comfort.
 Scleral lenses vault over the cornea and rest on the sclera while avoiding the diseased cornea.
 This creates a new optical surface instead of the damaged cornea and prevents discomfort by resting on the sclera of the eye.
 Moreover, the reservoir of pure saline solution between the back surface of the lens and the front of the cornea ensures that the eye is always in a liquid environment – making it optimal for healing.

 Both rigid gas permeable (GP) lenses and scleral lenses provide the eyes with sufficient oxygen.
 However, scleral lenses provide more comfort and stable vision than traditional GP lenses.
 In most cases, scleral contact lenses are the optimal choice of treatment for patients with keratoconus and irregularly-shaped corneas.

-If you have Keratoconus and are interested in scleral lenses, Dr. Shane Galan at The Specialty Contact Lens Center At Diamond Vision can help.
+If you have Keratoconus and are interested in scleral lenses, Dr. Shane Galan at Scleral Lenses & Keratoconus Center At Diamond Vision can help.
 We serve patients from all over Long Island, Five Towns, Hempstead and Nassua County, New York, and provides the highest level of care.